This site use cookies for traffic statistics.

 Digital format enabled me to explore photography without the stress of wasting film.
 Naturally I evolved also in daytime photography, which I also love, as an expression for the delight of nature, architecture, and of course, people.
 I like to travel, usually with my loved family, and bring the camera with me wherever I go.

 As an enthusiast on technology, I chose to study Electronics in secondary school and then made a career on Computer Engineering.
 I enjoy making photographic accessories by 3D-printing custom models and developing the electronics for them.
-More recently I reinvented myself as data scientist, something that naturally influenced my perspective about astrophotography.
+In 2019 I reinvented myself as a data scientist, something that naturally influenced my perspective about astrophotography.

-I'm a member of the Astronomía Sevilla Association, the Andalusian Network of Astronomy (Red Andaluza de Astronomía, RAdA) and the Federation of Astronomical Associations of Spain (Federación de Asociaciones Astronómicas de España, FAAE).
+I'm a member of the Astronomía Sevilla Association, the Andalusian Network of Astronomy (Red Andaluza de Astronomía, RAdA), the Federation of Astronomical Associations of Spain (Federación de Asociaciones Astronómicas de España, FAAE) and the Association against Light Pollution Cel Fosc.

 In this site I wanted to share with you some of my photographic work, hoping that it evokes you the same emotions that I experienced when I was there, releasing the shutter.